 The gardens are National Trust listed and a favourite spot on the Cremorne Point walk.
 A team of volunteers and local council gardeners continue the work started back in 1959 allowing us to all enjoy the vision of the Grahams.

-The gardens sit on terraced beds running down to the water.
+The pretty gardens sit on terraced beds running down to the water.
 The stone paths are narrow and uneven and not suited to anyone not steady on their feet.

 Address: Cremorne Point Reserve

 Public transport rating: Easy – a short walk from the ferry wharf